 addressed at the beginning of the project.

 If you have an agile project larger than two or three

 feature teams, you have an agile program.
 A program is a

 deliverable.
-If you’ve managed programs before,
+If you’ve managed programs before, you know

-maximum benefit from your agile programs and to help them maintain progress.
+Here are six tips for making your large efforts “smaller” to achieve maximum benefit from your agile programs and to help them maintain progress.

 Tip 1: Keep Your Iterations Short

 Tip 5: Encourage the teams to Communicate Like a